 How to Become a Physical Therapist: A Step-by-Step Guide

-Physical therapists use exercise to improve patient quality of life.
-Their patients have medical conditions or injuries that affect function and movement, who are referred to the physical therapist who helps manage and prevent these conditions through stretch, exercise, hands on therapy, equipment, and more.
-Physical therapists are trained to observe patients to understand their needs and to evaluate the effectiveness of their treatment plans so that they can help their patients as best they can.
+Physical therapists use exercise to improve patients’ quality of life.
+Their patients have medical conditions or injuries that affect function and movement and are referred to a physical therapist who helps manage and prevent these conditions through stretching, exercise, hands-on therapy, equipment, and more.
+Physical therapists are trained to observe patients, understand their needs, and evaluate the effectiveness of their treatment plans so they can help their patients as best they can.

 Arcadia University